TrønderBilene: Post-war operations

 A town bus service was introduced in Levanger in 1985.
-In 1989, a new garage opened in Levanger.
+In 1989, a new depot opened in Levanger.
 The same year, the company introduced the Environment Card monthly pass, that halved the price.
 The following year, the company's ridership doubled.
 1990 also saw the introduction of a new livery: the old brown, red and beige colors were replaced with a "eurowhite" livery with a brown, red and beige cheatline.
 From 1994, the Blåmann town bus branding was introduced in Levanger and Verdal.

 TrønderReiser

 The work to establish a charter division began in the early 1980s, when the company realized that it had a large amount of idle capacity during the daytime, in the evenings and in the weekends.
 A concession was granted in 1983 and the first trip was from Follafoss to Meråker for two days.
 In 1984, eight trips were offered, and six were made.
 Sales were done through Bennett Reisebureau and NSB Reisebyrå.
-By 1986, the division had a revenue of NOK 4 million.
-By 1994, it had reached 17 million and offered 92 trips.
-That year, the division was rebranded TrønderReiser.
-TrønderReiser was in 1997 sold to some of the employees.
-In 1999, it was taken over by Sende Busstrafikk, but the company was not making money and filed for bankruptcy in December 2000.
+By 1986, the division had a revenue of 4 million kroner and by 1994, it had reached 17 million and offered 92 trips.
+That year, the division was rebranded TrønderReiser, before being sold to some of the employees in 1997.
+Ownership passed to Sende Busstrafikk in 1999, but by then the floor had fallen out of the bus tour market, and it filed for bankruptcy in December 2000.